clustermin/fastcron/src/content/docs/troubleshooting/connection-timed-out.md

 FastCron automatically retries this connection error once.

-If the problem is persistent, please double check your website and see if it's still online or not.
+If the problem is persistent, please double-check your website and see if it's still online or not.
 If it's down, please contact your hosting provider ASAP and ask them to check and fix it for you.

-If the problem vanishes, hopefully it's just a network glitch, and it solves itself.
+If the problem vanishes, it's probably just a network glitch, and it solves itself.